sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 Clusters created via Cloudbreak can be in the same or different region as Cloudbreak; when you launch a cluster, you select the region in which to launch it.

+#### Azure Infrastructure and Cloudbreak Templates

+The default cluster infrastructure templates provided by Cloudbreak specify the [Standard D4 virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#d-series).
+Review the [Default Template](azure-config.md#default-template) section of [Define Infrastructure Templates](azure-config.md) for more information about how to determine what types of virtual machines your Azure subscription supports or create a custom template.

 #### SSH Key Pair

 When launching Cloudbreak, you will be required to provide your public SSH key.
 If needed, you can generate a new SSH keypair:

 * On MacOS and Linux using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
 * On Windows using [puttgen](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows)

+#### Azure Data Lake Store (Optional)

+If you want to use [Azure Data Lake Store](https://azure.microsoft.com/en-in/services/data-lake-store/) with your cluster, you must create an
+Azure Data Lake Store account in the same subscription as you use for launching Cloudbreak and clusters.
+In the cluster creation phase, you will specify the created account name only, and access to the Azure Data Lake Store will be configured automatically.

+You may also review the [Microsoft Azure Documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal) for instructions on how these configuration steps are manually done from the Azure portal.
+After the cluster is deployed, you must define which parts of the ADLS store this cluster will have access and test access to ADLS.
+Refer to [Accessing Data](azure-data.md) for more information.

+For further information, refer to [Microsoft Azure documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal).

 ### Launch Cloudbreak